 Patient Family Advisory Council

 The Patient Family Advisory Council (PFAC) provides an opportunity for patients, families and the community to have input into patient care and safety programs at North Shore Medical Center.
 The Advisory Council is composed of community members and hospital employees (a 50/50 mix), and strives to represent the diverse ethnic, racial, religious and socioeconomic composition of the North Shore.
-Some recent contributions by the group are detailed below.
+Read a recent article about the Patient and Family Advisory Council

 We are interested in patients and family members from the community joining our efforts.
 Please contact us by phone or email